AbdelmoAli/Learn-to-code-Tictactoe/README.md

 [Pascual Romain](https://github.com/romainpascual)

 ## Credits
-QtStylesheet largely inspired by this ['Darkorange stylesheet](http://discourse.techart.online/t/release-qt-dark-orange-stylesheet/2287).
+QtStylesheet largely inspired by this [Darkorange stylesheet](http://discourse.techart.online/t/release-qt-dark-orange-stylesheet/2287).
 We have used [hilite](http://hilite.me/) which is great at converting code snippets into HTML format.

 Syntax highlighter from this [Python Wiki](https://wiki.python.org/moin/PyQt/Python%20syntax%20highlighting)

 ## Contributing